I received an email about a work-at-home program called “Computer League” and decided to take a closer look.

 This same story has (literally) been told hundreds of times over the years across hundreds (maybe even thousands) of duplicate sites.

 Computer League is a link posting scam.
 The scam preys upon unsuspecting people, selling them on the idea that they can work from home just by posting a few links each day.

 Which is absolute nonsense.
 Because link posting is not a real job or business.

 This is literally something these people made up to sell you their $97 program.
-A program which does not show you how to make money posting links at all.
+A program that does not show you how to make money posting links at all.